midnightbreakfast/web/_src/magazine/_posts/issue002/2014-07-28-edan-lepucki.md

 **Kiesling:** So you believe in the process.
 The process works!

-**Lepucki:** I guess I drank the Kool-Aid, but I think it was positive — even if my book was not on The Colbert Report, I would feel positive about it.
+**Lepucki:** I guess I drank the Kool-Aid, but I think it was positive — even if my book was not on <cite>The Colbert Report</cite>, I would feel positive about it.
 I think for a first novel to have had that whip cracked was very necessary.
-If it had come out the way that it sold, people would have thought, Strong characters, interesting world, but they would have been very confused about why the world was the way it was.
+If it had come out the way that it sold, people would have thought, <i>Strong characters, interesting world</i>, but they would have been very confused about why the world was the way it was.

 **Kiesling:** Was it just kind of atmospheric and vignette-y and domestic?